LibreSolar/bms-c1/README.md

-# Libre Solar BMS C1
+# Libre Solar BMS C1 lite

 ![Development Stage](https://img.shields.io/badge/development%20stage-eval-yellow.svg) Tested prototype, only minor issues left.

-This repository contains the files for ongoing development of the Libre Solar BMS C1.
+This branch contains all required files for the cost-optimized Libre Solar BMS C1 **lite**.
+The **full** version of the BMS can be found in the [main branch](https://github.com/LibreSolar/bms-c1) of this repository.

 **Remark:** This BMS was previously named **BMS 16S100 SC**.
 It was renamed to C1 (with C for compact/centralized) because the maximum current and supported number of cells depend on the parts actually populated on the PCB, so these specs should not be encoded in the PCB name.